JohnWickham/Postmark/README.md

 All properties are optional, and any other properties in the header are ignored.

+### Publish status

+There are two ways to specify the `status` for a post:

+1. Add it to the [metadata header](#metadata) of the post’s Markdown document, or;
+2. Suffix the name of the post’s folder with `.draft` or `.private`.
+Postmark will ignore trailing “extensions“ in folder names when determining a post’s slug. (`public` is the default status, and `.hidden` is an alias for `.private`).

 ## SQLite Database

 Postmark maintains a SQLite database of articles it has processed.
 This allows other applications to provide options for browsing content that are more robust than static serving.
 Postmark considers the [source of truth for published content](#generating-fragments) to be the original files; the database is mearly an efficient means of analyzing what content exists.
 To specify a database file, see [Using Postmark](#using-postmark).